-Polar Capital Holdings plc (“Polar Capital” or the “Group”), the specialist active asset management group, today provides a quarterly update of its unaudited statement of Assets under Management (“AuM”).
+Polar Capital Holdings plc (“Polar Capital” or the “Group”), the specialist active asset management group, today provides its regular quarterly update of its unaudited statement of Assets under Management (“AUM”) for the financial year to 31 March 2022.

 Group AuM (unaudited)

-Polar Capital reports that as at 30 September 2021 its AuM were £23.4bn compared to £20.9bn at the end of March 2021, an increase of 12% over the period.
-During the period, AuM increased by net inflows of £0.7bn and £1.8bn related to market movement and fund performance.
+Polar Capital reports that as at 31 March 2022 its AuM were £22.1bn compared to £20.9bn at the end of March 2021, an increase of 6% over the period.
+During the period, AuM increased by £1.2bn which comprised net inflows of £0.4bn, and an increase of £0.8bn related to market movement and fund performance.

 |AuM at 1 April 2021||£16,579m||£3,867m||£417m||£20,863m|